estuary/flow/site/docs/guides/connect-network.md

 # Configure connections with SSH tunneling

 Flow connects to certain types of endpoints — generally databases — using their IP address and port.
-To keep this connection secure, you can configure [SHH tunneling](https://www.ssh.com/academy/ssh/tunneling/example#local-forwarding), or port forwarding.
+For added security, you can configure [SSH tunneling](https://www.ssh.com/academy/ssh/tunneling/example#local-forwarding), also known as port forwarding.
 You configure this in the `networkTunnel` section of applicable capture or materialization definitions, but before you can do so, you need a properly configured SSH server on your internal network or cloud hosting platform.